 If you are a solo entrepreneur, it’s really important that you create solid connections with other business owners.
 This isn’t just for your own sanity as you spend day after day on your laptop in your pyjamas.
 It’s also because business connections are one of the most valuable ways you can grow your business.
 You can connect with people from around the world and you never know what sort of alliances or joint ventures you could forge with these entrepreneurs.
 Find the right person, and they could help propel your business forward faster than you ever imagined.

 Now I’m passing the question on to you.
 What’s your prediction for 2018?
-How are you planning to do things differently this year to help grow your business?
+How are you planning to do things differently this year to help grow your online business?
 What tips would you give other entrepreneurs?
 Drop a note in the comments box below.